gfreewind/LinuxDetails/4.child_share_flock/README.md

 # Conclusion

 The parent could get the flock imediately although child does not exit.
-Because the flock is shared between child and parent, actually there is one flock between child and parent.
-So when the parent releases the flock, the child does not own the flock.
+Because the flock is shared between child and parent, actually there is one instance of flock between child and parent.
+So when the parent releases the flock, the child does not own the flock yet.
 So parent could get the lock again immediately.